Good Eats Under $6

 - mongolian beef, beef with broccoli, and pepper steak ($5.95)

 - cashew, sesame, honey garlic, or curry chicken ($5.95)

 - ma po, kung pao, sesame, or honey tofu ($5.95)

 - egg rolls and spring rolls (less than $2), dumplings ($5.50), and soup ($2.25 to $5.95, depending on size and style)

 Lorenzo's has a lunch deal for pizza by the slice for a cool three bucks.

 Lupita's serves the Speedy Gonzalez for $5.99: a beef taco and the house enchilada with a side of rice or beans.
 I can verify that it's super fast!

-While on campus, the Rathskellar in the Wilder basement is only open for lunch, and it's the fastest option during lunchtime.
+While on campus, the Rathskeller in the Wilder basement is only open for lunch, and it's the fastest option during lunchtime.
 My favorite approach to dining here is also one of the most affordable: whether you eat in or take out, a one-time trip to the salad bar is under $5, and if you do unlimited salad and soup bar, it's under $6.

-My recommendations: Rathskellar, hands down, because their variety of salad toppings and homemade dressing change daily and it's the closest lunch spot to the communications office - but for student folks, it's centrally located and easily accessible to all of you, too.
+My recommendations: Rathskeller, hands down, because their variety of salad toppings and homemade dressing change daily and it's the closest lunch spot to the communications office - but for student folks, it's centrally located and easily accessible to all of you, too.
 At Mandarin, I head toward sesame or mapo tofu.
 At Tooo, I always get the szechwan green beans (or if I'm feeling noodley, the veggie pad thai).